ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/asp_net/identity.md

     .AddDefaultTokenProviders();
 ```

-- **AddIdentity:** will add the core functionality of identity framework
+- **AddIdentity**: will add the core functionality of identity framework
-- **AddDefaultTokenProviders:** will add bunch of authentication ways
+- **AddDefaultTokenProviders**: will add bunch of authentication ways

 ```csharp
 UserManager<IdentityUser> userMgr,